ACT glossary

 Rib A projecting band on a ceiling or vault, usually structural but sometimes purely decorative, separating the cells of a groin vault.

-Rinceau An ornamental motif of scrolls of foliage, usually vine.
+Rinceau An ornamental motif of scrolls of foliage, usually vine foliage.

 Rostral Column Type of column the shaft of which is studded with miniature ships’ prows to commemorate naval victories.